gerardcl/cansixt-blog/content/privacy-policy.md

 ### TRACKING TECHNOLOGIES

 We may use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.
-Specific information about how we use such technologies and how you can refuse certain cookies is set out in our Cookie Notice (click on "Manage cookie settings" button in the footer to load it).
+Specific information about how we use such technologies and how you can refuse certain cookies is set out in via the Cookie Notice (click on "Manage cookie settings" button in the footer to load it).

 ## SECTION 3: WHO WE SHARE YOUR DATA WITH